kreteshq/kretes.dev/tutorial/creating-the-application.md

 kretes database setup
 ```

 Once the database setup is finished, we can interact with the data from our handlers.
 First, let's fetch the data from the database and display it on the frontend.
+Modify the `features/Task/Controller/browse.ts`

 ```ts
 import { Handler, response, database as db } from 'kretes';